What does the term “got your six” mean? Where did it originate?

 How does Got Your 6 cover operating costs?

-The annual operating budget of the Got Your 6 campaign is underwritten through the generous support of our sponsors and funders.
+The annual operating budget of the Got Your 6 campaign is underwritten through the generous support of our individual donors, sponsors and funders.
 Be The Change, Inc., a 501(c)(3) nonprofit public charity, is the organizing body and fiscal sponsor of Got Your 6.

 How does Got Your 6 spend its operating budget?